Lilyscents/LITACUSTOMERDATA/README.md

   ### Data Cleaning and Inspection
   I prepared the data for analysis by;
+  *  Loading it
-  *  loading it handling missing values,
+  *  Handling missing values,
-  *  removing duplicates and Null Values in order to avoid inadecuacies and skewed results or findings.
+  *  Removing duplicates and Null Values in order to avoid inadecuacies and skewed results or findings.

   ### Exploratory Data Analysis